dovetail-genomics/Omni-C/docs/source/index.rst

 - This guide will take you step by step on how to QC your Omni-C library, how to interparate the QC results and how to generate :ref:`contact maps <GCM>`, study :ref: `chromatin structure<ITAD>`, use Omni-C data analyzing and enhancing your assembly and more.
 If you don't yet have a sequenced Omni-C library and you want to get familiar with the data, you can download Omni-C sequenced libraries from our publicaly available :ref:`data sets<DATASETS>`.

-- To :ref:`QC<LQ>` your library, first you will need to align the reads to the reference, filtering and additional alignment processing will be done using `pairtools package <https://github.com/open2c/pairtools>`_ and the final output `bam` file will be used for QC-ing the library and downstream steps.
+- The QC process starts with aligning the reads to a reference genome then retaining high quality mapped reads.
+From there the mapped data will be used to generating a pairs file with pairtools, which categorizes pairs by read type and insert distance, this step both flags and removes PCR duplicates.
+Once pairs are categorized, counts of each class are summed and reported.

 - If this is your first time following this tutorial, please check the :ref:`Before you begin page <BYB>` first.